 Use ItaliaRail to buy train tickets between major Italian cities and destinations.
 The Eurail Italy Pass offers you unlimited rail travel in Italy for 3, 4, 5 or 8 days, within a one-month period.
 Valid for trains on the Trenitalia network.

 There are also several budget airlines, like Ryanair, easyJet and Italy’s Air One, that offer another affordable option for traveling between cities.
 Search for flights.
 Travel between cities by bus is also common, e.g. the Rome to Florence bus is a popular bus route.

 All major cities and towns also have their own bus systems.
 You can buy bus tickets from corner shops, bus company offices or automated machines before boarding – very few buses allow you to buy your ticket on-board.
-Every major city also has some type of City Card (like this one for Rome), a fixed-fee card allowing you to travel on local public transportation and visit a number of museums and giving you discounts in shops, hotels and restaurants.
+Every major city also has some type of City Card, a fixed-fee card allowing you to travel on local public transportation and visit a number of museums and giving you discounts in shops, hotels and restaurants.

 While in Rome you can make use of the Metro as another method of Rome public transport – one of the smallest in Europe!
 Although the metro only comprises of three lines, it gets to most of the city’s top attractions.
 Rome Metro tickets can be purchased at the metro stations, at newsstands and in most corner shops.

 In Venice, you can make use of the ferries to hop across the canals – you can buy tickets online beforehand.
 Here’s how to get from the Venice train station to the city centre.